davidmlentz/davidmlentz.github.io/installing_vvv.md

 + [http://src.wordpress-develop.dev/] for trunk WordPress development files.
 + [http://build.wordpress-develop.dev/] for the version of those development files built with Grunt.

 You can use your IDE to change any of the files in the environment, developing features and bugfixes and testing them locally.
-To learn how to contribute your changes back to the WordPress project, see the next section.
+To learn how to contribute your changes back to the HelpHub project, see the next section.

 <!---
 ### Using GitHub to Contribute Changes to WordPress Core